The number of cybersecurity breaches has consistently grown.

 This year, Verizon analyzed a record total of 157,525 incidents in their infamous data breach report.

 This adds further credibility to warnings from many cybersecurity professionals that it’s not a matter of if your organization will be breached—but when.

 Here are a few organizations that I’ve found that handled their breach disclosure well.

 Within 24 hours of discovery, Discus disclosed their breach to the public and began contacting users and forcing password resets for all affected accounts.
 According to Carole on Smashing Security, when the breach was first announced on their website, the announcement even held a prominent position on their home page, ensuring that frequent customers would see it and act accordingly.

-• When they were alerted, by whom, and a timeline of events thereafter
+• Discovery of a breach, when they were alerted, by whom, and a timeline of events thereafter

 • What data existed in the leaked database

 • A description of the potential impact to personally identifiable information for users, and

 • An outline of the steps Disqus has and is taking to protect the data moving forwards